-- 2) Introduce a new overarching principle to the UNC - a.
+- a.
+To ensure that Settlement is a timely, accurate and equitable share of energy for each shipper. - 2) Introduce a new overarching principle to the UNC - a.
 The Modification Panel, UNCC, sub-committees and Parties must always ensure that acts (or omissions) contribute to, and do not prejudice, the achievement of the Performance Assurance Objective even when such acts or omissions are not explicitly proscribed under UNC - b.
 The acts or omissions of any other Party (such as another shipper, supplier or their agent) do not absolve any other Party of their obligations under the UNC. - c.
 Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC compliance, and shall be accepted as such unless evidenced to the contrary. - d.
 Parties will use these reports to self-monitor performance. - e.
-Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - Introduce a new overarching principle to the UNC of collective co-operation towards the specified objective. - All UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC or not) to achieve the PAO - Responsibility for updating the PAF Document to PAC (and upon notice to Parties and publication of the revised document). - 5) Define the PAC in V16, as an autonomous UNC sub-Committee following the principle used in General Terms D4 for DSC sub-Committees.
-PAC and PAFD will no longer be governed under Section V12 of UNC.
+Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - Introduce a new overarching principle to the UNC of collective co-operation towards the specified objective. - All UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC or not) to achieve the PAO - 4) Move responsibility for the PAF Document preparation and maintenance from DNO to PAC (and submitted to UNCC for information). - Define the PAC in V16, as an autonomous UNC sub-Committee following the principle used in General Terms D4 for DSC sub-Committees.
+PAC and PAFD will no longer be governed under Section V12 of UNC